 So He said to them, “Wherever the body is, there the eagles will be gathered together.”

 I know this is often interpreted as Jesus talking about “Judgment Day” and the end of the world and I cannot say that this is not the case since I am not God.
 According to Mark 13:32-36 even Jesus doesn’t know when that Day is coming.
 So I don’t even concern myself with that.

 “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
 Take heed, watch and pray; for you do not know when the time is.
 It is like a man going to a far country, who left his house and gave authority to his servants, and to each his work, and commanded the doorkeeper to watch.
 Watch therefore, for you do not know when the master of the house is coming—in the evening, at midnight, at the crowing of the rooster, or in the morning—lest, coming suddenly, he find you sleeping.
 And what I say to you, I say to all: Watch!”

 The fact is that regardless of a final Judgment Day for the world, we all will have mini judgment days moment by moment throughout our entire lives and one day we are going to die.
 So when I read this passage I understand it in the context of my life moment by moment.
-To me this means that moments will come out of nowhere when we will have to make choices of whether we will have to live like citizens of God’s reality of who we are or like what the world tells us about ourselves and what we are supposed to be.
+To me this means that moments will come out of nowhere when we will have to make choices of whether we will live God’s reality of who we are or live like what the world tells us about ourselves and who we are supposed to be.
 If we choose the world’s prescription we will lose but if we lose in the world we will gain more knowledge of how God sees us.